BetonQuest/BetonQuest/docs/API/ConfigurationFile.md

 !!! info "Example development cycle:"
     * `2.0.0` is in development...
-        - A change to the config is introduced in a dev build :arrow_right: `configVersion: "2.0.0-CONFIG-1"`
+        - A change to the config is introduced in 2.0.0-DEV-45 :arrow_right: `configVersion: "2.0.0-CONFIG-1"`
-        - A change to the config is introduced in another dev build :arrow_right: `configVersion: "2.0.0-CONFIG-2"`
+        - Another change to the config is introduced in 2.0.0-DEV-132 :arrow_right: `configVersion: "2.0.0-CONFIG-2"`
         - `2.0.0` is released.
 Therefore `2.0.0-CONFIG-2` becomes the final config version of `2.0.0`.
     * `2.0.1` is in development...
         - A change to the config is introduced :arrow_right: `configVersion: "2.0.1-CONFIG-1"`